-US forces have carried out military strikes against targets in Houthi-controlled areas of Yemen since January, both unilaterally and as joint strikes with the UK military, supported by several other countries.
-The overall rate of these strikes has been limited in recent weeks.
-Israeli forces have also carried out retaliatory air strikes in Houthi-controlled areas on at least two occasions.
+US forces have carried out military strikes against targets in Houthi-controlled areas of Yemen since January 2024, both unilaterally and as joint strikes with the UK military, supported by several other countries.
+The overall rate of these strikes has been limited with spikes caused by retaliatory cycles of violence between the Houthis and Israel.